zzzprojects/Eval-Expression.NET/docs2/pages/documentations/options.md

 ```

 ## Clone
-Create a new shallow copy of the current EvalContext
+Create a new shallow copy of the current EvalContext.

 > Cloning the EvalContext can be useful to copy all options including all types already registered to use it to change only what's required for the expression to evaluate.